 the face of this social-political reality, some Christian leaders took the side of the poor, and as a result entered into conflict with the system.
 This Christian initiative crystallized in the "Christians for Socialism" movement, made up of more than 300 leaders, pastors, and lay persons of Catholic and Protestant churches, who would meet together to reflect on the implications of faith for the Puerto Rican people.
 Those who agreed with this movement joined in days of protest over the presence of the United States Marines on the island of Culebra, and the protesters became more united through public liturgies held with the fishermen on the island of Viequez (1977).
-The same characteristic content of the sa
+The system of the system of the United States Marines on the island of Viequez (1977).